The World Isn’t As Funny Now: Teri Garr (1944-2024) | Tributes | Roger Ebert

 One of the funniest people to ever live has passed away.
 On October 29th, we learned that Teri Garr had passed after a long fight with multiple sclerosis, and I think she’d be happy to know that I smiled.
-Not at the loss, of course, but at the scenes that flood into memory, most of them during a run in the ‘70s and ‘80s when she was quite simply one of the best working actresses, comedy or otherwise.
-Garr was a performer who taught people how to appreciate comedy through her absolutely perfect comic timing.
-Yes, she was handed some of the best scripts in the history of the genre, but even in those she would make comedic choices that other performers would have never considered.
+Not at the loss, of course, but at the scenes that flood into memory, most of them during a run in the ‘70s and ‘80s when she was quite simply one of the best working actresses, comedic or otherwise.
+Garr was a performer who taught people how to appreciate comedy through her pitch-perfect comic timing.
+Yes, she was handed some of the best scripts in the history of the genre, but even in those, she would make unconventional choices that other performers would have never considered.
 She knew how to do so much between the lines—a glance, a wink, that unforgettable smile.

 Terry Ann Garr came from a family of performers, the third child of an actor and a costumer.
 Raised near the industry, she trained in dance before moving into small TV roles in the ‘60s, getting her big break in a 1968 episode of “Star Trek” called “Assignment: Earth.”
 She had small parts throughout the ‘60s, including an appearance in The Monkees’ “Head,” but it was the ‘70s when she became an absolute force of nature, courtesy of two of the best films of the era in the same year: “The Conversation” and “Young Frankenstein.”
 What could these two masterpieces have in common other than Garr, a performer who was starting to prove she could do quite literally anything?